 (B) Qualified Performance Awards.
 Performance Awards granted to Employees under the Plan that are intended to qualify as qualified performance-based compensation under IRC Section 162(m) shall be paid, vested or otherwise deliverable solely on account of the attainment of one or more Performance Goals established by the Committee prior to the earlier to occur of (x) 90 days after the commencement of the period of service to which the Performance Goal relates or (y) the lapse of 25% of the period of service (as scheduled in good faith at the time the goal is established) to which the Performance Goal relates, and in any event while the outcome of the Performance Award is substantially uncertain.
 In interpreting Plan provisions applicable to Performance Goals and Qualified Performance Awards, it is the intent of the Plan to conform with the standards of IRC Section 162(m) and Treasury Regulation §1.162-27(e)(2)(i), as to grants to those Employees whose compensation is, or is likely to be, subject to IRC Section 162(m), and the Committee shall be guided by such provisions in establishing such goals.
 Prior to the payment of any compensation based on the achievement of Performance Goals, the Committee must certify in writing that applicable Performance Goals and any of the material terms thereof were, in fact, satisfied.
-Subject to the foregoing provisions, the terms, conditions and limitations applicable to any Qualified Performance Awards made pursuant to this Plan shall be determined by the Committee.
-No Qualified Performance Awards shall be granted unless the Performance Goals have been approved by the shareholders of the Company within 5 years of the commencement of the performance period to which such Performance Goals relate.
+Subject to the foregoing provisions, the terms, conditions and limitations applicable to any Qualified Performance Goals have been approved by the shareholders of the Company within 5 years of the commencement of the performance period to which such Performance Goals relates.